Manage Shopify Listings

 In Bulk

-1. Navigate to Catalog > Manage Catalog > Select your products
+1. Catalog > Manage Catalog > Select your products

 2. Open the Actions Menu > Launch on Channel > Select Website from the dropdown menu.